-Deb McDermott is owner and CEO of Standard Media Group LLC, a broadcast television group started in 2018.
-She has a 20-plus-year career leading broadcast groups, including terms as COO of Media General and CEO/President of Young Broadcasting.
-McDermott currently serves as Chair of the Board of Directors and Chair of the Compensation Committee of MediaCo Holding Inc. (a public company) and also serves on the Board and chairs the Compensation Committee of Truxton Trust, a private bank and wealth management firm located in Nashville.
-McDermott was inducted into the Broadcasting & Cable Hall of Fame in 2013 and has served as Chair of the National Association of Television Program Executives (NATPE) and the ABC Affiliate Board of Governors, and has been a member of the boards of the National Association of Broadcasters, Television Bureau of Advertising, and the international CEO women’s org C200.
-She currently serves on the Boards of CMA and the Ensworth School.
+Deb McDermott is CEO of Standard Media Group, and at the conclusion of the TEGNA acquisition by Standard General, she will assume the duties of CEO.
+She has a 20-plus-year career leading broadcast groups, including COO of Media General and CEO/President of Young Broadcasting.
+McDermott currently serves as Chair of the Board of Directors and Chair of the Compensation Committee of MediaCo Holding Inc. (a public company) and has also served on the Board of Directors and previously was Chairman of the Compensation Committee of Truxton Trust, a private bank and wealth management firm located in Nashville.
+McDermott was inducted into the Broadcasting & Cable Hall of Fame in 2013 and has served as Chair of the National Association of Television Program Executives (NATPE) and the ABC Affiliate Board of Governors and has been a member of the boards of the National Association of Broadcasters, Television Bureau of Advertising, and the international CEO women’s organization C200.
+Currently, she serves on the boards of CMA and the Ensworth School.

 Randy Michaels of Radioactive, LLC describes himself as a “mediocre broadcast technician who has dabbled in programming, management, and station ownership.
 He has been attributable in more U.S. broadcast licenses than anyone else and therefore has extensive experience in guessing what stations might be worth.”
 As CEO of Jacor Communications, Michaels led one of the nation’s most successful radio groups, selling the company to Clear Channel in 1999, where he remained as CEO until 2002.
 Early in 2005, Michaels began working with Oak Hill Capital partners on acquisition opportunities, culminating in the creation of Local TV LLC, a company that acquired nine local network-affiliated television stations formerly owned by The New York Times Company.
 Following his appointment as the company’s CEO in 2007, it was announced that eight large-market stations would be purchased from Rupert Murdoch’s News Corp.
 Michaels later served as EVP of the Chicago-based Tribune Company and CEO of Interactive and Broadcasting operations as part of the management restructuring following the consummation of the Tribune Company privatization transaction.Michaels is the sole proprietor of Radioactive, LLC, a holding company for radio broadcast licenses.